Electrical Safety Advice for Holiday Let Owners

 According to Electrical Safety First, last year in the UK 54.4% of fires in the home where caused by electricity.
 Tumble dryers and plastic-backed fridge-freezers are the primary cause.
 ITV reported that since 2004 over 750 dryers have caught fire and plastic-backed fridge-freezers were linked to 214 fires.

-Holiday homes are subjected to wear and tear as guests mishandle appliances with lesser care than if it was their own property.
+Holiday properties are subjected to wear and tear as guests mishandle appliances with lesser care than if it was their own property.
 It’s essential that you take reasonable steps to check the electrics, inform guests how to safely use appliances and act before appliances become a danger to your home and guests.

 We’ve teamed up with Electrical Safety First, the leading UK charity that aims to educate people on the importance of electrical safety and asked them what every holiday cottage owner needs to know about electrical safety.